Jabulani-N/atlas-machine_learning/math/advanced_linear_algebra/README.md

 # Task 2 - Cofactor

 Cofactor is a minor matrix where each cell is multiplied by `(-1) ** (y + x)`.  x and y = `column + 1` and `row + 1` respectively.
 The plus 1 is because in python, the first row is considered row 0 instead of row 1.

+# Task 3 - Adjugate

+The adjugate of an array is the transpose of its Cofactor, so you simply need swap the row/col coordinates of each cell.
+If a cell has position `[row][col]`, the position of it's transpose will be `[col][row]`